 Seven years is a well-known time limit when it comes to debt.
-It's referred to so often that many people have forgotten what really happens to debt after seven years.
-(That's assuming they knew in the first place.)
+It's referred to so often that many people have forgotten what really happens to credit cards, loans, and other financial accounts after the seven-year mark.

-After seven years, most negative items will simply fall off your credit report.
-Your credit report, if you're not familiar, is a document that lists your credit and loan accounts with various banks and other financial institutions.
+Most negative items will simply fall off your credit report automatically after seven years from the date of your first missed payment.
+Your credit report, if you're not familiar, is a document that lists your credit and loan accounts and payment histories with various banks and other financial institutions.

-The seven-year mark does not erase the actual debt, particularly if it's unpaid.
-You still owe your creditor even when the debt is no longer listed on your credit report.
-Creditors, lenders, and debt collectors can still use the proper legal channels to collect the debt from you.
+The actual debt doesn't get erased after seven years, particularly if it's unpaid.
+You still owe your creditor even when it's too old to be included in your credit report.
+Because the debt still exists, creditors, lenders, and debt collectors can still use the proper legal channels to collect the debt from you.
 That includes calling you, sending letters, or garnishing your wages if the court has given permission.
 You can even be sued for a debt if your state’s statute of limitations for that debt is more than seven years.

 Even though debts still exist after seven years, having them fall off your credit report can be beneficial to your credit score.
-Once negative items fall off your credit report, you have a better chance at getting an excellent credit score, granted you pay all your bills on time and don’t have any new slipups.
+Once negative items fall off your credit report, you have a better chance at getting an excellent credit score, granted you pay all your bills on time, manage newer debt, and don’t have any new slip-ups.

 When the negative items fall off your credit report, it also improves your chances of getting approved for new credit cards and loans, assuming there's no other negative information on your credit report.

 Many people are afraid of paying a past due balance because they believe it will restart the credit reporting time limit.
-The good news is that the seven-year time period for negative information does not start over, even after you bring your account current or pay off the balance.
+The clock starts ticking on the first date you miss a payment and, the good news is, the seven-year time period for negative information does not start over, even after you bring your account current or pay off the balance.